 But here’s the thing: there is always a supplier that ends up experiencing issues.
 To resolve these challenges quickly, you need access to reliable data at a moment’s notice.
-This way, you can catch scheduling, quality, and delivery issues before they occur and proactively engage with suppliers about problems to align their expectations.
+This way, you can catch scheduling, quality, and delivery issues before they occur and proactively engage and communicate with suppliers about problems to align their expectations.

 3. Maintaining quality and sustainability

 Quality is a critical factor in maintaining your company’s reputation.
-It also ensures the materials you receive meet the specifications requested and that they’re fit for purpose.
+It ensures the materials you receive meet the specifications requested and that they’re fit for purpose.
 In addition, you need to ensure ethical sourcing and do your part to reduce your impact on the environment.

 In short, you’re responsible for ensuring suppliers and their products maintain environmental and quality standards.
 To do this effectively in today’s globalized supply chain, you’ll need a tool to assist you.
 For example, third-party inspection services and software tools are designed to collect and monitor supplier safety and environmental information.

 In a modern-day supply chain, access to your supply chain data is one of the most important requirements.
 Access to data can help you manage your supply chain more effectively.
 Without this, you can’t begin to make educated improvements to your supply chain or reduce risk.

 Some common metrics to improve supply chain efficiency include:

 - Cycle time: Request-to-approval, approval-to-purchase order, invoicing-to-invoice payment.

 - Consolidation of items/vendors: A common area for identifying cost savings and reducing the number of suppliers to manage.